joinpursuit/ios-types-variables-logic-operations-lab-1/README.md

 ```

 ***
-## 10. Everyone hates solving word problems by hand so let’s make a program to solve them for us.
+## 10. Alice's Age

-### x years from now Alice will be y times older than her brother Bob.
+x years from now Alice will be y times older than her brother Bob.
 Bob is 12 years old.
-How many years does Alice have?
+How old is Alice?

 ```swift
 var x = 3